 Speed is very important to a Living City warband, as they have access to the Triple Leader ability Ambush, which is a good Attacks buff that works in an area around the fighter using it, but only in the first battle round.
 This means that you want to be in position for taking advantage of it as soon as possible, and the good Move characteristic of Wanderers and other aelves will help with that.

 Since Ambush isn’t limited to melee attack actions, and you can cast it with your mounted Leader if you chose the Handmaiden of the Thorn, you could field a couple of Sisters of the Thorn along with it.
-They’ll then get extra Attacks on their ranged attack actions in the first battle round, which means you’ll be a threat to a large area of the battlefield, combining their mounted movement speed and their Range.
+They’ll then get extra attacks on their ranged attack actions in the first battle round, which means you’ll be a threat to a larger area of the battlefield, combining their mounted movement speed and their range.

 For the bulk of your infantry, Wildwood Rangers are a great thematic choice, but you could also go for Black Ark Corsairs with Vicious Blade and Wicked Cutlass or Freeguild Guard with Spear if you’re looking for sheer efficiency per point spent.